Skip to content

 • Some cells may have a icon when you hover over the cell indicating that you may fill the cell with information from the metadata.

-6. Click Start All Tasks or the icon to begin the analysis.
+7. Click Start All Tasks or the icon to begin the analysis.
 The number next to the button represents how many tasks will be executed.
-Once the task is initiated, the following status options will appear (in order of task completion):
+Once the task is initiated, the following status options will appear in the last column (in order of task completion):

 • Queued